Get answers to your questions about who should apply for accommodations, documentation requirements, and when and how to apply.

 What kinds of accommodations are available?

-Some examinees with disabilities may qualify for accommodations such as extended testing time.
+Some examinees with disabilities may qualify for accommodations such as extended testing time or break time.
 Individuals with physical conditions may need to stretch or engage in activities otherwise unpermitted during the exam.

 Please note that these examples are not exhaustive and do not represent all the accommodations that may be available for the exam.
 You should submit a request for the accommodation(s) that you and your qualified professional believe are necessary for you to take the exam in an accessible manner.